 Very rarely Jason and I carve out some alone time for mom/dad adventures.
 In 2017 we decided to take a road trip to the Berkshires for some R&R. The Berkshires are peaceful & absolutely breathtaking.
 We spent our few short days hiking and eating up all the farm to table fares.
 Just the relaxing weekend we needed.

 Washington D.C, the capital of the United States is a great weekend escape for some history and sightseeing.
 We’ve been both as a family and on a girls trip.
 As my children grow and continue to learn, I find them asking more questions about our country and how things have come to be.
 Washington is a great insight into a lot of these questions and answers.
-In NYC we have a lot of art museums, so it’s nice to go to the Spy Museum & the Smithsonian offer fun interactive learning.
+In NYC we have a lot of art museums, so it’s nice to go to the Spy Museum & the Smithsonian, which offer fun interactive learning.
 Stop by Baked & Wired for a delicious treat and burn off the sugar high wandering to all the historical monuments.
 D.C is a great option for doubling up on family time and a bit of education.